 In a separate meeting of independent directors performance of non-independentdirectors performance of the board as a whole and performance of the chairman wasevaluated taking into account the views of executive directors and non-executivedirectors.
 The same was discussed in the board meeting that followed the meeting of theindependent directors at which the performance of the board its committees andindividual directors was also discussed.
 Performance evaluation of independent directorswas done by the entire board excluding the independent director being evaluated.

-POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION AND OTHER DETAILS:
+POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION AND OTHER DETAILS

 The Company's policy on directors' appointment and remuneration and other mattersprovided in section 178(3) of the Act has been disclosed in the corporate governancereport which forms part of this report.

-12. DIRECTORS' RESPONSIBILITY STATEMENT:
+12. DIRECTORS' RESPONSIBILITY STATEMENT

 In pursuance of Section 134(5) of the Companies Act 2013 your directors confirm: (a)That the directors in the preparation of the annual accounts the applicable accountingstandards have been followed along with proper explanations relating to materialdepartures. (b) That the directors had selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the company at the end of thefinancial year and of the profit and loss of the Company for that period.

 (c) That the directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the company and for preventing and deleting fraud and otherirregularities.